gotchoices/MyCHIPs/doc/learn-protocol.md

 In order to perform these lifts, nodes must have some idea of where to send credits so they will arrive at their intended destination.
 If there was a single, giant database of all the tallies in the world, this would not be such a difficult task.
 A central-planning algorithm could simply determine the most efficient lift pathway and create the required chits on all the applicable tallies in a single, consistent, atomic transaction.
+In fact, a single MyCHIP site with lots of users can do these kinds of "local lifts" where opportunities exist among their own user base.

 But MyCHIPs is purposely designed as a <a href="https://blockchainengineer.com/centralized-vs-decentralized-vs-distributed-network/">fully distributed</a> system.
 The intent is, no single database will contain knowledge of the whole network.
-Ideally, databases will only contain information about the *local* entities they host and other *foreign* entities their local users are directly connected to by tallies.
+Ideally, databases will only contain detailed information about the *local* entities they host and other *foreign* entities their local users are directly connected to by tallies.
 Even then, information about foreign entities will be kept as limited as possible.

 To accomplish this, each database will build a map of theoretical routes believed to exist somewhere in the outside network.